 - Helps you resolve problems in a matter of minutes, rather than having personnel respond on site.
-The labor savings can be huge. - Provides effective and humane advice for common wildlife problems. - Corrects public perceptions about seemingly "orphaned" wild animals and helps people understand when animals truly need help. - Reduces the number of wild animals that may have otherwise

-- been trapped, relocated and killed in misguided attempts to solve conflicts. - Increases public tolerance for wildlife and builds goodwill toward your facility or agency.
+The labor savings can be huge. - Provides effective and humane advice for common wildlife problems. - Corrects public perceptions about seemingly "orphaned" wild animals and helps people understand when animals truly need help. - Reduces the number of wild animals who may otherwise be trapped, relocated or killed in misguided attempts to solve conflicts. - Increases public tolerance for wildlife and builds goodwill toward your facility or agency.